 Become a Certified Phlebotomy Technician

 Phlebotomy Technicians are essential to proper healthcare worldwide as they are responsible for drawing blood needed for tests, donations, transfusions, and research.
 As the population ages and diseases spread across the globe, the need for qualified phlebotomists will only increase.
 This 100% online course will train you to work as a phlebotomy technician and prepare you for the provisional Certified Phlebotomy Technician Specialist (CPTS) exam offered by the American Education Certification Association (AECA).
 After earning your provisional certification, you will have six months to complete the clinical skills requirements and convert to full certification.
-This course also provides the opportunity to complete an on-site externship to help you gain the clinical skills needed to earn full certification through the AECA or National Healthcareer Association (NHA).

 Job Outlook for Certified Phlebotomy Technician

 - Phlebotomists in Kauai, HI earn a median annual salary of $33,688, according to Burning Glass.

 - Burning Glass also found that the demand for Phlebotomists in Kauai County will grow at a rate of 32.6% over the next decade.
 This is much faster than expected growth for all jobs.